 In the United States and Puerto Rico, although the total number of total number of patients who develop ESRD due to diabetes continues to increase, the risk of developing ESRD appears to be decreasing among patients who have diabetes .
 Although the reasons for the decline in risk are not known, improved glycemic and blood pressure control and the use of angiotensin-converting enzyme inhibitors or angiotensin receptor blockers may play a role [2,7,11].

 Patient survival in diabetics on maintenance dialysis is lower than that seen in nondiabetics with end-stage renal failure due to chronic glomerular disease or hypertension [6,12,13].
 As noted in the 2013 United States Renal Data System (USRDS) database, only approximately 34 percent of patients with diabetes survived five years after initiation of hemodialysis ; this represents a slight improvement in survival, compared with previous five-year outcomes .
 Survival also varies inversely with age, being best in young patients with good blood pressure control and no clinically evident cardiac disease [6,15].

-However, these survival data may be overly optimistic as it is based upon information from the United States Renal Data system, a data base that excludes patients who have died within the first 90 days of the initiation of dialysis.
+However, older survival data may have been overly optimistic as it was based upon information from the USRDS, a database that excludes patients who have died within the first 90 days of the initiation of dialysis .
+The 2013 data are based on survival from the first day of dialysis initiation.
 When such individuals are included in mortality studies, the survival rate of diabetics requiring dialysis remains poor, even in dialysis centers located in countries with relatively high survival rates.
 As an example, among 84 consecutive patients with type 2 diabetes requiring dialysis in a center in France, 27 (32 percent) died at a mean follow-up of 211 days .